lawrencedovin/capstone-1-wonder-recipe/README.md

 There will be filtering options for different diet types and cuisines.

 ### Possible Future Features
-- Randomize Recipes features will allow a user to swipe left or right for discovering and favoriting recipes.
+- Randomize Recipes feature will allow a user to swipe left or right for discovering and favoriting recipes.
-- User may further search using the Randomize Recipe by diet and or cuisine.
+- User may further search of the Randomize Recipe by diet and or cuisine.
 - Different language support.
 - Users can add comments on the recipes.
 - Dark and light mode.